8811 visitors online

 Specific projects.
 Army of Drones and the Line of Drones.
 These are projects that are still being implemented.
 Brave1, as well as the e-points motivation system, here too, I can confirm Fedorov’s role.
 I had the opportunity to speak with the minister in January 2023.
 At that time, he asked about my perspective, based on my trips to the front, on how drone development was progressing.
 And I said then that we needed a real system for tracking hits, a clear record of what each brigade actually eliminates.
 So that it would be possible to recognize how effectively each unit is performing.
 And this system has to be based on video data.
 Because at that time, most hits were recorded through written reports, essentially "by eye."

-And the majority of hits in the army were not confirmed.
-I recall that in 2023, Deputy Chief of the General Staff Oleksandr Moisiuk delivered a briefing and said that, according to the General Staff of the Armed Forces of Ukraine, only 10% of destroyed and hit enemy forces were confirmed by video evidence.
-And I spoke about this, that a tracking system was needed; that hits should be counted exclusively based on video data; that anything not recorded on video does not exist, and such enemy losses should not be taken into account.
-And I spoke about this, that a tracking system was needed; that hits should be counted exclusively based on video data; that anything not recorded on video does not exist, and such enemy losses should not be taken into account.
-He did it and implemented it in practice, which is far more difficult than merely putting forward an idea.
-I merely voiced the idea, while he turned that idea into a real system and a real plan, secured resources for it, and built a verification system.
-He built a tracking system through Delta, a situational awareness system that exists thanks to his direct involvement and is now so widely used across the army.
+And the majority of enemy hits in the army were not confirmed.
+I remember that in 2023, Deputy Chief of the General Staff Yurii Moisiuk delivered a briefing and stated that, according to the General Staff, only 10% of destroyed and hit enemy forces were confirmed by video evidence.
+I said at the time that a proper accounting system was needed, that hits should be counted exclusively based on video footage: anything not recorded on video does not exist and should not be included in enemy loss figures.
+And I will say this frankly, I am impressed.
+Because Mykhailo Fedorov actually did this.
+He did not merely voice an idea; he implemented it in practice, which is far more difficult than simply proposing a concept.
+I only articulated the idea, while he turned it into a real system and a real plan: he secured the resources, built a verification framework, and established an accounting system through Delta, a situational awareness platform that exists thanks to his direct involvement and is now widely deployed across the armed forces.
+And it truly became a functioning system.
+As a result, in 2023, the most effective units actually received direct funding.

 Next, I want to say that not everything is smooth with the e-points system, of course.
 I want to state right away that I viewed e-points exclusively as an incentive pool, not as the primary system for distributing all resources.
 But the fact that there is a verified system for tracking hits is unquestionably the achievement of Mykhailo Fedorov, and this must be acknowledged.